Hetling/DUITU/README.md

 #### Optimizing inference speed for autonomous driving applications using pruning techniques.

 ### 📌 Overview
-This project focuses on accelerating U-Net-based image segmentation on the CamVid dataset to achieve real-time performance (≥30 FPS) using pruning.
-The pruned model reduces computational overhead while maintaining competitive accuracy, making it suitable for autonomous driving systems.
+This project focuses on accelerating U-Net-based image segmentation on the CamVid dataset using pruning.
+The pruned model reduces computational overhead while maintaining accuracy, making it suitable for autonomous driving systems.

 Key Features:

-✅ U-Net variants with configurable kernel sizes and upscaling.
+✅ U-Net variants with different kernel sizes and upscaling.

-✅ Magnitude-based pruning for model compression.
+✅ Pruning techniques to reduce model size and improve inference speed.

 ✅ Inference time benchmarking scripts.